 Earlobe Piercing Location:

-Earlobe piercings may be the most popular ear piercing.
-They’re typically located in the center of the earlobe and allow for a variety of jewelry to be worn but most typically stud earrings.
+Earlobe piercings are easily the most popular ear piercing type.
+They’re typically located in the center of the earlobe and allow for various jewelry options, but they are often paired with stud or hoop earrings.

 Earlobe Piercing Healing Time: